 4 Ways A Computerized Maintenance Management System Benefits Your Manufacturing Operations

-Utilization of computerized maintenance management systems is becoming more of a standard than an exception.
-A recent industry study found that 55% of facilities now managing their maintenance-related tasks through a computerized maintenance management system (CMMS).
-Fewer than half of today’s manufacturing facilities rely on simple spreadsheet management or continue to manage their maintenance through manual processes like clipboards and paper files.
+The utilization of computerized maintenance management systems is becoming more of a standard than an exception.
+A recent industry study found that 74% of facilities are managing their maintenance-related tasks through a computerized maintenance management system (CMMS) to increases productivity.
+While 31% of today’s manufacturing facilities reported they rely on simple spreadsheet management or manual processes and have no plans to adopt new technology in the near future.

 What Is CMMS?